StrikingLoo/strikingloo.github.io/wiki/essays.md

 [Linkbuilding for Small Businesses, Patio11](https://www.kalzumeus.com/2008/04/08/linkbuilding-for-small-businesses/)

+More Patio11:

+> This is very unfortunate to businesses, because it structurally inhibits value creation.
+Ideally, we want to create things we can keep.
+Your writing will, for the most part, favor timeless "evergreen" topics that will be equally relevant to your audience / potential customers years from now.
+(There's a place in your business for seasonal promotions and announcements, of course, but that's a relatively small portion of one's ongoing writing efforts.
+Three years from now it will not matter whether the announcement of the 7th point release of your software was well-written or not.)

 ## Extracts From Gwern's About Page

 > I believe that someone who has been well-educated will think of something worth writing at least once a week; to a surprising extent, this has been true.
 (I added \~130 documents to this repository over the first 3 years.)